Walnux/ArrowDocuments/README.md

 ## Just run the applicaiton
 Could we just run the application and don't have to care about the OS and infrastructure detail?
 To achieve it, Arrow uses [Application Central Solution](TopDown.md#application-central-philosophy).
 This solution focuses on the Applicaiton itself not system.

-- Arrow only runs the single staticly linked application which only includes the libaries binaries the application really needs.
+- Runs a single staticly linked application.
 NO Dynamical Linked Libraries(DLL) are packaged with the application.
-- This application is directly combined with the tailored single task kernel.
-The rootfs which normally contains shell, tools, and system services is removed.
-Logially, the kernel is part of the application.
+- Runs the application directly on the single task kernel.
+The Rootfs Image containing shell, tools, and system services is eleminated.
-- The single task kernel is based on the standard Linux Kernel, which provides the standard Linux running environment for an application to run.
-The applicaiton still runs in userspace and call Kernel through standard system call machanism.
+- Runs the application in the standard Linux environment provided by the single task kernel based on upstream Linux kernel.
+That means the applicaiton still runs in userspace and call Kernel through standard system call machanism.
 The ring transition is kept.
-The Application does not need any porting work.
-So abundant of mature applications can run as Arrow without any modification.
-- Since the Kernel is refined for the purpose of single task for cloud usage.
-Except for the legacy devices drivers and uncesssary features, the block devices, all the filesystems components and even the application loader to run applications are all removed from the kernel.
-So the single task kernel can be very slim and fast.
-[See Arrow Application Loader](/Benefits.md)
+- Runs the Application without any porting work.
+So abundant of mature applications can run without any modification.
-- Lightweight Virutal Machine which is based on Kernel Virtural Machine(KVM) is refined to be tailored for the single task cloud usage.
-It can also be very small and fast.
-Virtual Machine is used as the sandbox to run the single applicaiton.
+- Runs the application as well as Single Task Kernel on Kernel Virtural Machine(KVM) based Lightweight Virutal Machine.

 <p align="center">
   <img src="https://github.com/Walnux/Arrow_Documents/blob/master/images/ArrowFramework.png">